JoeriHermans/awflow/README.md

 aw.execute()
 ```
-Executing this Python program `python examples/pi.py` on a Slurm-enabled HPC cluster will produce the following jobs.
+Executing this Python program (`python examples/pi.py`) on a Slurm-enabled HPC cluster will launch the following jobs.
 ```
            1803299       all    merge username PD       0:00      1 (Dependency)
            1803300       all show_res username PD       0:00      1 (Dependency)